Docs

 end

-Run your Ruby on Rails application with OpenTelemetry instrumentation.
+Run your Ruby on Rails app with OpenTelemetry instrumentation.

 In development mode

 Start the Rails server using the rails server command.
-The server will start on the default port (usually 3000), and you can access your application by visiting http://localhost:3000 in your web browser.
+The server will start on the default port (usually 3000), and you can access your app by visiting http://localhost:3000 in your web browser.

-As you interact with your application, OpenTelemetry automatically collects telemetry data and sends it to Axiom using the configured OTLP exporter.
+As you interact with your app, OpenTelemetry automatically collects telemetry data and sends it to Axiom using the configured OTLP exporter.

 In production mode